Text-Analysis/posts-scraper/README.md

 # Posts scraper

-Python module for collecting information about user posts on Instagram.
+Python module for collecting information about user posts on Instagram for the selected time period.
 The collected information is placed in the PostgreSQL database.

-## Results examples
+## Examples of scraping results

 `socialnet` table: